ldgalvan/glucoseformer/README.md

 ![Bolus](bolus_decay.png)

-This helps our time-series transformer learn adapt and account for this variable, as it is something which directly impacts future CGM measurments.
+This helps our time-series transformer learn to account for decaying bolus insulin that's still in the body.
 Here's an example of how this new varaiable behaves compared to cgm readings

 ![Bolus2](cgm_and_iob_side_by_side_with_bolus.png)